Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 ## Start with example program
 In the Arduino IDE, use menu **File** -> **Examples** -> **01.Basics** -> **Blink**.
 This will bring up the starting point for our Blink exercise.

 In the **setup()** function you will find a "pinMode" call.
 LED_BUILTIN is a symbol number for the builtin "pin" that controls the builtin LED on the Arduino Nano; this will be set to OUTPUT mode so we can turn the LED on and off.
+The **setup()** function is called only once, before ever calling the **loop()** function.

 In the **loop()** function you will find that it delays 1000 milliseconds, turns the LED **ON**, delays 1000 milliseconds, and turns the LED **OFF**.
 Because the **loop()** function is called over and over, this will continue until you stop it by reprogramming or powering off the Arduino Nano.

+**CONGRATULATIONS!** You have executed your first Arduino program!

+## Add an external LED
+As you undoubtedly know, LEDs are designed to be connected with positive voltage on one side and negative voltage on the other.
+If this rule is not followed, the LED will either not work or burn up.
+Also

 ## Add serial port messages